hhursev/recipe-scrapers/README.rst

 This source code repository includes test HTML files from the public web that are used to quality-check the recipe web scrapers.
 These test files are not included in the [published releases](https://pypi.org/project/recipe-scrapers/) of the library.

-If you would prefer for any of them to be removed, we recommend choosing one of these processes:
+If you would prefer for any of them to be removed, we recommend choosing one of the following processes:

   * You may follow GitHub's [content removal request processes](https://docs.github.com/en/site-policy/content-removal-policies/submitting-content-removal-requests).